senanu/b40/docs/labs/enzymes.md

 ### Literature cited

 You should find 2 primary literature papers that are somewhat appropriate for the topic of this lab.
 Please read [this guide](primary_literature.html) for help understanding what is and isn't primary literature, and how to cite it.
-For the literature review portion of this assignment, you should write 3-5 (or so) sentences for each of these two papers describing how the papers are relevant to the topic of this lab.
 For each, make sure you include an in-text citation and make sure that you include a "Literature cited" section that has complete, proper citation of the 2 papers.

-When you write the actual paper, you will incorporate these ideas and citations into your paper, but you needn't have separate sentences describing the papers.

 Some ideas from this lab were developed by Marini (2005).